jet2jet/js-synthesizer/README.md

 The `Sequencer` instance is created only via following methods:

-* `Fluid.Synthesizer.createSequencer` (static method)
+* `JSSynth.Synthesizer.createSequencer` (static method)
-    * Returns the Promise object that resolves with `Fluid.ISequencer` instance.
-The instance can be used with `Fluid.Synthesizer` instances.
+    * Returns the Promise object that resolves with `JSSynth.ISequencer` instance.
+The instance can be used with `JSSynth.Synthesizer` instances.
-* `Fluid.AudioWorkletNodeSynthesizer.prototype.createSequencer` (instance method)
+* `JSSynth.AudioWorkletNodeSynthesizer.prototype.createSequencer` (instance method)
-    * Returns the Promise object that resolves with `Fluid.ISequencer` instance.
-The instance can be used with `Fluid.AudioWorkletNodeSynthesizer` instances which handled `createSequencer` calls.
+    * Returns the Promise object that resolves with `JSSynth.ISequencer` instance.
+The instance can be used with `JSSynth.AudioWorkletNodeSynthesizer` instances which handled `createSequencer` calls.

 ### Using hook / handle MIDI-related event data with user-defined calllback

 NOTE: `libfluidsynth-2.0.2.js` (or above) is necessary to use this feature.

 From v1.2.0, you can hook MIDI events posted by player.
-For `Fluid.Synthesizer` instance, use `hookPlayerMIDIEvents` method as followings:
+For `JSSynth.Synthesizer` instance, use `hookPlayerMIDIEvents` method as followings:

 ```js
 syn.hookPlayerMIDIEvents(function (s, type, event) {